 With daily flights to Tokyo, it only makes sense that Portland’s Japanese restaurant scene would be robust.
 This is a city where you can eat excellent ramen one day and equally excellent sushi the next day.
 However, if you want both on the same day, Portland izakayas have you covered.

-We ate ramen and gyoza at quirky Noraneko, a local spot open under the Hawthorne Bridge since 2015, and satisfied our sushi fix at Masu, a local downtown favorite since 2004.
-Start your Japanese food exploration at these two but don’t feel limited if you’d rather eat at a Japanese outpost or want to splurge on a special omakase meal.
+We ate ramen and gyoza at quirky Noraneko, a local spot open under the Hawthorne Bridge that is now closed, and satisfied our sushi fix at Masu, a local downtown favorite since 2004.
+Start your Japanese food exploration Masu but don’t feel limited if you’d rather eat at a Japanese outpost or want to splurge on a special omakase meal.

 7. Chinese Food